tewarid/tewarid.github.io/_posts/2014/2014-03-27-upgrading-to-a-newer-version-of-atmel-software-framework.md

 tags: atmel asf software framework avr
 comments: true
 ---
+# Upgrading to a newer version of Atmel Software Framework

 This post is a brief description of the procedure that I follow to upgrade to a newer version of the Atmel Software Framework (ASF).